-(7) ADDITIONAL CRITERIA.-The Director shall not impose any eligibility criteria on new applicants or renewal grantees not provided in this chapter.

-(b) GRANT AMOUNTS.

-(1) IN GENERAL.-

-(A) GRANTS.-

-(i) IN GENERAL.-Subject to clause (iv), for a fiscal year, the Administrator may grant to an eligible coalition under this paragraph, an amount not to exceed the amount of non-Federal funds raised by the coalition, including in-kind contributions, for that fiscal year. (ii) SUSPENSION OF GRANTS.-If such grant recipient fails to continue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.
+(7) Additional Criteria.-The Director shall not impose any eligibility criteria on new applicants or renewal grantees not provided in this chapter. (b) GRANT AMOUNTS.- (1) IN GENERAL.- (A) GRANTS.- (i) In general.-Subject to clause (iv), for a fiscal year, the Administrator may grant to an eligible coalition under this paragraph, an amount not to exceed the amount of non-Federal funds raised by the coalition, including in-kind contributions, for that fiscal year. (ii) Suspension of grants.-If such grant recipient fails to continue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.

-(iii) RENEWAL GRANTS.-Subject to clause (iv), the Administrator may award a renewal grant to a grant recipient under this subparagraph for each fiscal year following the fiscal year for which an initial grant is awarded, in an amount not to exceed the amount of non-Federal funds raised by the coalition, including inkind contributions, for that fiscal year, during the 4year period following the period of the initial grant. (iv) LIMITATION.-The amount of a grant award

-(iv) LIMITATION.-The amount of a grant award under this subparagraph may not exceed \$125,000 for a fiscal year.
+(iii) RENEWAL GRANTS.-Subject to clause (iv), the Administrator may award a renewal grant to a grant recipient under this subparagraph for each fiscal year following the fiscal year for which an initial grant is awarded, in an amount not to exceed the amount of non-Federal funds raised by the coalition, including inkind contributions, for that fiscal year, during the 4-year period following the period of the initial grant. (iv) LIMITATION.-The amount of a grant award under this subparagraph may not exceed \$125,000 for a fiscal year.